Real estate developers, brokers and sales representatives

 - Develop and maintain a written training program for employees, agents, and others authorized to act on your behalf; and

 - Review your compliance program (policies and procedures, risk assessment and training program) every two years for the purpose of testing its effectiveness.

-See Compliance program requirements, the Risk-based approach guide and the Risk-based approach workbook for the real estate sector for more information on these obligations.
+See the Compliance program requirements guidance, the Risk assessment guidance and the Risk-based approach workbook for the real estate sector for more information on these obligations.

 Know your client

 As a real estate broker or sales representative, or as a real estate developer you must verify the identity of clients for certain activities and transactions according to the Proceeds of Crime (Money Laundering) and Terrorist Financing Regulations (PCMLTFR).
 Part of knowing your client includes following the methods to identify clients, as well as conducting certain additional activities as listed below:

 - When to identify individuals and confirm the existence of entities – Real estate;

 - Methods to identify individuals and confirm the existence of entities;

 - Business relationship requirements;